lowderchris/FRoDO/README.md

 ## Data

-For the current version of FRoDO, input magnetic field data files must be in the netCDF format, and have the following variables contained within:
+For the current version of FRoDO, input magnetic field data files must be in the netCDF format, with filenames in chronological order, and have the following variables contained within:

 - (r, th, ph) - Coordinate arrays
 - (br, bth, bph) - Datacubes of magnetic field spherical components